super-flat/lagom-pb/.github/ISSUE_TEMPLATE/pull-request-template.md

 ## Developer checklist

-- Does not lower code coverage
+- Do not lower code coverage

 - Docstrings on all functions